Foyin/nodejs/GithubFavs/readme.md

 # Github Favourites App

 App to find github repositories.
 The program returns fifteen of the closest results and removes duplicates from list of favourites.
+You can add your favourite repositories to a list or remove them from it.
 Click search button to refresh search.

 To run use command `node index.js`